nibritisingh/Phoenix-Inwarranty-Flow/README.md

 The HTML report is archieved and kept in the artifact section for the team to download it.
 Along with that they can view the report directly from the github page : https://github.com/nibritisingh/Phoenix-Inwarranty-Flow.
 The latest report is mailed to the team members using GMAIL SMTP.

 ## About Me ##
-Hi My Name is Nibriti Singh.
+Hi my name is Nibriti Singh.
 I have 5 years of experience in Manual and Automation testing.
 My Skillset Includes UI Automation with Selenium Webdriver, Cypress, Playwright and for API Testing I use Rest Assured and Postman.
 You can connect with me over: https://www.linkedin.com/in/nibriti-singh/.

 ## Testing Coverage ##
 1. Happy Flow testing